dormant-chicken/sortty/README.md

 [-na --no_animation] when used, does not show fill and shuffle animation before sorting

+[-so --sound] plays sound depending on current index

+[-sp --sound_pitch] default is 30, increasing it will increase the pitch depending on current index, does nothing if --sound is not used

 [-bs --bar_size] is 1, meaning the program will display the bars with a width of 1 terminal characters

 [-d --delay] is 75, meaning the program will wait 75ms before refreshing the screen